 Everyone’s favorite, chicken pot pie!
-Savory roast chicken, chunky carrots, celery, potatoes, mushrooms, peas and fresh herbs, all topped with a flaky, buttery puff pastry!
+Savory roast chicken, beautiful veggies and herbs, topped with a flaky, buttery puff pastry!
 So welcome on a cold winter’s night!

 Serves 4 – 6

 • 2 cups of cooked chicken, rotisserie or bake 2 chicken breasts

 • 1 1/2 cups buttermilk

 • 1 Tbs olive oil plus a little more for rubbing on the chicken

 • 3 carrots, peeled and cut into bite sized